shsagir/play-area-sync/docs/env-vars.md

 You can enter ENV vars on fortrabbit in the [Dashboard](dashboard).
 You'll do so in the settings of your [App](app).
 You can edit ENV vars one by one or import multiple at once.

 ## ENV vars vs security

-**Note**: Before diving into how to securely use ENV vars, please check out the [App secrets](secrets), which provide already an out-of-the-box solution.

 Storing credentials (passwords, secrets, ..) in environment variables is not without risk.
 They can be exposed, due to programming errors or oversights.
 Please read an BLOG[in-depth discussion in our Blog](how-to-keep-a-secret).